NateEag/useful-programs/readme.md

   * Edit This Cookie (edit cookies easily)
   * Swap My Cookies (store and exchange different sets of cookies)
   * Vimium (browse with vim-like keys)
-  * Better History (make history easier to use and search)
+  * Enhanced History (make history easier to use and search)
   * The Great Suspender (save RAM/CPU by suspending inactive tabs)
   * Custom Javascript for Websites (run arbitrary JS for arbitrary URLs)
   * Stylish (user stylesheets, now that Chrome doesn't support them any more)